 It improves usability for the handicapped and non-handicapped.
 It also broadens your market reach.
 In the UK alone, since 2015, the number of disabled adults who had used the internet in the last 3 months has increased by 6.8% to 8.6 million in 2016.
 Imagine reaching out to 8.6 million more visitors and prospective buyers!

 The disabled may be a minor group, but there’s strength in their numbers.
-The following simple tweaks will help your website gain more followers as you make your site accessible to all:
+Here at Templatetoaster WordPress theme builder and WordPress website builder see the following simple tweaks that will help your website gain more followers as you make your site accessible to all:

 Add ALT text to your logo (and other images in the site)

 <img width=”348″ height=”186″ src=”http://i0.wp.com/www.example.com/wp-content/uploads/2011/07/meta-box.png?fit=348%2C186″ class=” wp-post-image” alt=”Meta Box”>

 SEO requires you to do this already.
 The general rule in accessibility is to apply ALT text to images that convey information.
 Use the ALT text to describe what the image is about.